Delivering good and outstanding care

-Skills for Care has delivered a series of practical seminars to help you to understand the inspection process, identify the required changes to improve, and prepare for inspection, whatever your rating with the CQC.
+We have delivered practical seminars to help you to understand the inspection process, identify the required changes to improve, and prepare for inspection, whatever your rating with the CQC.
 Our support has helped services be best prepared for their first inspection, built confidence across managers and staff team, empowered services to strive for outstanding or action areas for improvement.